Azure/azure-powershell/src/App/App.Autorest/docs/New-AzContainerAppManagedEnvDapr.md

 # New-AzContainerAppManagedEnvDapr

 ## SYNOPSIS
-create a Dapr Component in a Managed Environment.
+Create a Dapr Component in a Managed Environment.

 ## SYNTAX